redat97/test-repo/TESTING.md

 This is a general template.
 I can modify and extend it if you give me the specific Python test cases used in your  and  test files.
+# Test Documentation

+Note: The Python code for the tests is omitted in this documentation as it falls outside the scope of this document.
+The purpose here is to explain what each Python test is meant to do.

+##

+This file contains test cases related to the authentication process of our application.

+###

+This test case is designed to assert that the login process is successful when the right credentials are provided.
+If the credentials are valid, the user should be logged in successfully, and the test will pass.

+###

+This test case is designed to ensure that the login process fails when wrong credentials are provided.
+It is a measure to prevent unauthorized access.
+If the login process fails with wrong credentials, indicating the system's ability to prevent unauthorized access, the test will pass.

+##

+This file tests the functionality related to decoding of JWT tokens that are passed from the clients.

+###

+This test case checks if the JWT token decoding process works correctly when a valid token is provided.
+A valid token should return correct information, and should this happen as expected, this test case will pass.

+###

+The purpose of this test case is to check if the JWT token decoding process fails as expected when an invalid token is provided.
+If the decoding process does not fulfill expected behavior with an invalid token, indicating the system's ability to prevent the processing of invalid JWT tokens, this test case will pass.